-- Create a CloudFlare account and start adding your website, following the normal process.
+- Create a Cloudflare account and add your website, following the standard process.

 - STOP at Step 4 of the setup, where the website instructions ask you to change your nameservers.
 Do not change your nameservers.

-- A unique TXT record will be shown in the Overview section of your Cloudflare Dashboard as well as provided to you by your CloudFlare contact.
+- A unique TXT record will be shown in the Overview section of your Cloudflare Dashboard as well as provided to you by your Cloudflare contact.

 - Add the TXT record to your authoritative DNS on the root record, with the subdomain host cloudflare-verify.example.com (replace example.com, of course).
 The TXT record value will be a number (e.g. 856172357-3825555).
 Leave this TXT record in place for as long as you want the domain to be active on Cloudflare.

 - Add CNAME(s) to your authoritative DNS provider following the format provided (more detail below).

 All requests accelerated and protected by Cloudflare will come from the Cloudflare IP addresses.
 Please make sure to whitelist all Cloudflare's IPs.
 If you throttle or rate-limit these requests, your website will appear to be offline.

 In Step 2 of adding your website, toggle the clouds to orange for the subdomain(s) you want Cloudflare enabled for.
 For the other subdomains, mark them as gray.

 Domains using CNAME setup have two limitations:

 - The DDOS protection for attacks against DNS infrastructure is only available for the delegated records.

 - Cloudflare's security and acceleration benefits are only available on delegated subdomains, such as www.example.com.
 The root domain, such as example.com, cannot be protected or accelerated via Cloudflare.
 This is due to DNS RFCs.